-The Taliban Are Laughing at Trump’s Afghan Peace Talks Bluff
+The Taliban Scoff at Trump’s Afghan Peace Talks Bluff

 Already, Taliban sources tell The Daily Beast they are looking at what Afghan military units—perhaps entire bases—are most likely to come over to their side as the Americans withdraw.

 At present the U.S. has only 14,000 uniformed troops left in the country.
-It invaded in 2001 following the September 1 attacks on New York and Washington by al-Qaeda, which operated out of Afghanistan with Taliban protection.
+It invaded in 2001 following the September 11 attacks on New York and Washington by al-Qaeda, which operated out of Afghanistan with Taliban protection.
 By 2010 under President Barack Obama there were 100,000 U.S. troops on the ground as well as contingents from NATO allies.
-But Obama had brought the American presence down to 8,400 by the time he left office—slighting less than the number Trump mentioned in his latest public peroration on the subject.
+But Obama had brought the American presence down to 8,400 by the time he left office—slightly fewer than the number of troops Trump mentioned in his latest public peroration on the subject.

 “We’re going down to 8,600 and then we make a determination from there as to what happens,” Trump told Fox News Radio last week.
 Obviously aware how unsatisfying such arrangements are for supporters who want a definitive end to America’s longest war, Trump also repeated his thought that the U.S. could win that war “so fast, if I wanted to kill 10 million people ... which I don’t.”